Is Just Eat Takeaway.com N.V. (GRUB) a Keeper?

 Barclays gave a rating of “Equal Weight” to GRUB, setting the target price at $65 in the report published on January 04th of the previous year.

-During the last 5 trading sessions, GRUB fell by -21.77%, in comparison to the 20-day moving average, which settled at $7.93.
-In addition, Just Eat Takeaway.com N.V. saw -44.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GRUB rose by +10.71%, in comparison to the 20-day moving average, which settled at $7.45.
+In addition, Just Eat Takeaway.com N.V. saw -37.55% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading